coheigea/testcases/apache/cxf/cxf-jmeter/README.md

 2) /doubleit/services/doubleittransport

-This uses a Transport binding with a Timestamp and a UsernameToken supporting token.
+This uses a Transport binding with a UsernameToken supporting token.
 The UsernameToken is just validated by a simple CallbackHandler on the service side.

+3) /doubleit/services/doubleitsymmetric

+This uses a Symmetric binding with a UsernameToken supporting token.
+The UsernameToken is just validated by a simple CallbackHandler on the service side.

 Build the project via "mvn clean install" and copy target/doubleit.war to the webapps folder of a container such as Tomcat.
 Then open up JMeter and import the "DoubleIt_Users.jmx" in the root directory of this project.
+Run the project and look at the Summary Report for throughput, etc.